Nissan Micra (2017-2022) review - MPG, CO2 and running costs

 In this review

-- 2Engines, performance and driveNissan has ensured the latest Micra is better to drive than ever, although it’s still not the best in class
+- 2Engines, performance and driveNissan has ensured the fifth-generation Micra is better to drive than ever, although it’s still not the best in class

 - 3MPG, CO2 and running costs - currently readingMicra boasts respectable fuel economy and should be cheap to insure